joreynajr/HiCnv/README.md

                 Show this help message and exit
 ```

-# Other snakemake rules that are currently working and will be organized soon:
+# Other snakemake rules that are available:
 - Rule download_hg38_files
 - Rule bowtie2_index_ref_genome